Sofia Solano, Executive Director Pronouns: She/Her/Ella Email: [email protected]

-Sofia Solano, Interim Executive Director,[email protected]: Sofia Solano is Denver born and raised with a strong commitment and extensive experience in movement building.
+Sofia Solano is Denver-born and raised with a strong commitment and extensive experience in movement building.
 From a young age, Sofia began learning about the importance of activism and labor rights.
-Her father worked for with the United Farmworker in Southern Colorado and made sure Sofia was always aware workers' struggle and the need for worker power.
-Sofia is a graduate from Metropolitan State University with a B.A. in Modern Languages and a Minor in Chicano Studies.
+Her father worked for the United Farmworker in Southern Colorado and made sure Sofia was always aware of workers' struggles and the need for worker power.
+Sofia is a graduate of Metropolitan State University with a B.A. in Modern Languages and a Minor in Chicano Studies.
 During her time at MSU, Sofia spent a little over two years studying abroad at the Universidad de Guadalajara in Jalisco MX.
 Sofia has spent her career working for living wages, immigrant rights, racial equity, and worker’s rights.
-She has wide-range experience working with many non-profit organizations on issues ranging from voter education to sexual harassment in the workplace.
-Throughout her career she has organized in schools, churches, synagogues, mosques, and has organized workers ranging from healthcare workers to janitorial staff.
+She has wide-range of experience working with many non-profit organizations on issues ranging from voter education to sexual harassment in the workplace.
+Throughout her career, she has organized in schools, churches, synagogues, mosques, and has organized workers ranging from healthcare workers to janitorial staff.
 Most recently as a labor organizer with SEIU, Sofia worked with predominately immigrant communities supporting workers to form a union.
 Sofia is excited to continue her work to defend and empower workers at Colorado Jobs with Justice as the Organizing Director.

 BOARD MEMBERS